karloscarweber/donuts/README.md

 # Some nice defaults/plugins:
 - A user/login/logout/reset password system.
 Easy to extend if you need to.
 Simple to understand and extend.
 - Some CSS!!!!
 Reset and base styles.
 I hate how every base Rails project looks so bad off the bat.
 Nothing should be this bad.
 Especially in 2023.
 The front end is treated like a jokey javascript playground.
 - Composable and Testable Components.
 Make it easy to organize, test, and view components as you're working on them.
-Web Components.
-Have them in one place.
+Web Components: Have them in one place.
 - Documentation by default.
 Drop in a documentation server and ship it with the framework.
 It should be possible to run a single command, and have a searchable website with all of your site's internal documentation.
 - Make Cryptography easy.
 Built in and very good libraries for two-party and single party cryptography.

+# Streaming services and Websockets
+Make it easy to use and easy to understand.
+Falcon and Tipi are our Server targets.
+Why? because they are concurent and stream focused.
+Samuel Williams has an [excellent talk](https://ruby.social/@joeldrapper/109942394828795458) on the subject.

+# Gear (Plugin) based routes, ui, components, etc...
+Camping Gear should be able to add routes to the app, add Styles and Scripts to the app, and interface with the database.
+A common use case would be a login system that offers login, signup, reset password, logout, sign-in with email.
+All of that, with some assumption that the `User` Model will be accessed in a certain way, and will have certain methods.
+Would be great to just: `Donuts.pack Identity` and have all that taken care of.

+# Standard hooks and conventions for really common stuff.
+Like that user thing, but really for everything.
+Make it easy to know the lifecycle of a request.
+The hooks of Camping, and give any middleware or gear opportunity to overwrite or act upon that.

+# Mail?
+How do we do mail in this system?
+I have no idea.

 # TABS vs Spaces
 Tabs.
 For accessibility reasons.

+# Testing
+Use Green Dots for testing.

 ## Some camping stuff
 I'm rewriting Camping's core as I build this out, basically to match what we decide on.